 The following basic guitar chords for beginners will form the foundation of your chords.
-Learning these chords and their shapes will help you in learning many other chords.
+Learning these chords and their shapes will help you in learning many other guitar chords.

-Not only that, there are also hundreds of songs you can learn that involve just these basic open chords.
+Not only that, there are also hundreds of songs you can learn that involve just these basic open guitar chords.

-The first part of this post will explain how to read chord charts and then move onto the chords.
+The first part of this post will explain how to read guitar chord charts and then move onto playing the actual guitar chords.

-The chords that will be covered in this post are.
+The guitar chords that will be covered in this post are.